 Retirees from the Guard or Reserves may see the smallest effects from this new law, as the traditional retirement age for the Reserve Corps is age 60.
 However, it is possible for some Guard and Reserve members to retire early.

 Some military pension recipients may be exempt from these changes.
 A recent provision to the bill would exempt veterans with disabilities and survivors of combat casualties from these changes.
 I have not been able to determine what the minimum disability rating is to be exempt from the reduced pension or whether the disabilities have to be from combat.
 Updates will follow when the information is available.

 There are several other major changes in the Bipartisan Budget Act, including giving the president the authority to lower the currently scheduled 2014 military pay raise from 1.7% to 1.0%, which President Obama vowed to do.

 There is also a provision that would change how much federal workers contribute to their pension plans.
 Currently, federal workers contribute 0.8% of their pay toward their pensions.
 The revised plan would retain the current contribution rate federal employees pay and would increase the required contribution to 1.3% for federal employees hired after Jan.
 1, 2014.
 There are no other changes to federal pension plans.

 The Bipartisan Budget Act Hasn’t Been Passed Yet

-Keep in mind this is still just a bill at this point, and it hasn’t been signed into law.
-The Republican led House of Representatives created this bill, and overwhelmingly passed it with a 332-94 vote.
-The Democratic led Senate will soon vote on this budget and will have the opportunity to pass it as written, or make changes to the bill.
-Then it goes to the President for approval.
+This is still just a bill at this point.
+It hasn’t been signed into law.
+The Republican-led House of Representatives created this bill and passed it overwhelmingly with a 332-94 vote.
+The Democrat-led Senate will soon vote on this budget and have the opportunity to pass it as written or make changes to the bill.
+Then it will go to the president for approval.